sapegin/washingcode-book/manuscript/Naming_is_hard.md

 <!-- // TODO: Can we test this? -->

-Now, I don’t have issues with understanding what’s going on here.
+Now I don’t have trouble understanding what’s going on here.
 (Using `req` for request and `res` for response is an Express convention: huge adoption makes it a good idea to keep using it.)

 So, `x`, `a`, and `b` are pretty much all single-character variable names I ever use.